chrisjmendez/osTV-exercises/ReadMe.md

 - [Focus Custom UIView](https://github.com/chrisjmendez/osTV-exercises/tree/master/FocusCustomUIView) This example shows you how to present a custom UIButton (using an Image) or simply a custom UIView

+- [NavigateToMultipleViews](https://github.com/chrisjmendez/osTV-exercises/tree/master/NavigateToMultipleViews) This simple demo shows you how to use the Navigation Controller to show the Settings screen, then the About screen.

 ## Resources